iuridiniz/drg-play/README.rst

 Description
 -----------
-A shell script that takes a .drg file from I-Doser and play it to default sound output.
+A program that takes a .drg file from I-Doser and play it to default sound output.

 The authors of this project have nothing to do with I-Doser,